confetti-framework/docs/responses.md

 > {note} The file being downloaded need to have an ASCII file name.

-#### Streamed Downloads
+### Streamed Downloads

 Sometimes you may wish to turn the string response of a given operation into a downloadable response without having to write the contents of the operation to disk.
-You may use the `streamDownload` method in this scenario.
-This method accepts a callback, file name, and an optional array of headers as its arguments:
+You may use the `Content` function in this scenario:

     return outcome.Content("%PDF-1.5").
 		Header("Content-Type", "application/pdf").